Journal of Hematology, ISSN 1927-1212 print, 1927-1220 online, Open Access

 Figure 2.

-Figure 2.
-A clot section of bone marrow biopsy showing dense infiltration and clustering of atypical mast cells with diffuse and increased CD117 expression.
+↓ Figure 3.
+A clot section of bone marrow biopsy with dense infiltration and clustering of atypical mast cells with diffuse tryptase staining.

 Figure 3.